tikisailor/reserveProtocolRibbonVaultCollateral/README.md

 Since the vault just came live days before submission of this collateral plugin, there were no rewards yet to test against.
 Instead there is two tests that mock rEARN-stETH to simulate appreciation / depreciation of rEARN-stETH.
 They are switched off by default.
-To run it, switch them on (category "Issuance/Appreciation/Redemption") and set variable `MOCK=true` in `.RibbonEarnStEthCollateralPlugin/test/RibbonEarnStEthCollateral.test.ts`.
+To run them, switch them on (category "Issuance/Appreciation/Redemption") and set variable `MOCK=true` in `.RibbonEarnStEthCollateralPlugin/test/RibbonEarnStEthCollateral.test.ts`.
 This will cause some other tests to fail.